nlatham1999/go-agent/README.md

 - api to interface with models

 ## TODO

-- [ ] Make it so that the Api html generation isn't the ugliest code to ever exist
-- [ ] switch the breedname string params to be the turtlebreed and linkbreed types
+- [x] switch the breedname string params to be the turtlebreed and linkbreed types
 -  [ ]  add a function for turtlesinradius at the model level - for speed purposes, should first get all patches, and then turtles on the patch
     - this should instead be a seperate package on top
     - collision detection layer they can add on